-Asheville, North Carolina, has something for everyone.
-It’s the biggest urban getaway in Southern Appalachia, but it feels like a little mountain town.
+Asheville, North Carolina, is the biggest urban getaway in Southern Appalachia, but it feels like a little mountain town.

 Getting to Asheville

 Part of Asheville’s charm is its relative isolation.
 The city is a relatively long drive from major urban centers, and the local airport is small.

 Your best bet coming from anywhere outside the southeast is to fly to Asheville Regional Airport.
 You’ll probably have to connect through Charlotte.
 The airport is 15 minutes south of downtown – you can take a taxi or bus to your hotel or rent a car (which you’ll almost definitely want to do).